Your Erroneous Zones: Criticism

-Psychotherapist Albert Ellis writes that Dyer's book Your Erroneous Zones is probably "the worst example" of plagiarism of Ellis' Rational Emotive Behavioral Therapy (REBT).
+Psychotherapist Albert Ellis writes that Dyer's book Your Erroneous Zones is probably "the worst example" of plagiarism of Ellis's Rational Emotive Behavioral Therapy (REBT).
 In a 1985 letter to Dyer, Ellis claims that Dyer had participated in a workshop Ellis gave on REBT before Dyer published his book, in which Dyer appeared to understand REBT very well.
 Wayne Dyer probably had a fundamental understanding before continuing to explore this idea.
 Ellis adds that "300 or more people have voluntarily told me... that [the book] was clearly derived from REBT."
 Dyer never apologized or expressed any sense of wrongdoing.
 Ellis admonishes Dyer for unethically and unprofessionally not giving Ellis credit as the book's primary source, but expressed overall gratitude for Dyer's work, writing: "Your Erroneous Zones is a good book, ... it has helped a great number of people, and ... it outlines the main principles of REBT quite well,... with great simplicity and clarity."

-Note: Dyer's book Your Erroneous Zones mentions Albert Ellis on page 148.
+Dyer's book Your Erroneous Zones makes a minor mention of Albert Ellis on page 148.